 While I am diligent when it comes to regular skin exfoliation, there are times when you can barely double cleanse, let alone perform an entire skincare routine.
-We all have those times and one of those moments is exactly when I tried the Pixi Peel & Polish for the first time.
+We all have those times when you continue to neglect your skin and end up with a crusty face.
+One of those moments is exactly when I tried the Pixi Peel & Polish for the first time.

-The results were instant and I found my reason to include it in my regular skincare routine.
+The results were instant and I immediately included it in my regular skincare routine.
 Check out the review to know how the peel & polish performs and whether it’s an ideal choice for you.

 This radiance revealing enzyme peel resurfaces for smoother, softer skin and a healthy-looking glow.